build-on-aws/content/templates/tutorial.md

 authorName: <FirstName LastName>
 date: <YYYY-MM-DD - expected publish date>
 ---
+## Frontmatter Instructions (remove this _Frontmatter Instructions_ section before authoring)

+All frontmatter must be in [syntactically correct YAML](https://learnxinyminutes.com/docs/yaml/).

+- `title` - the title of your post in quotes, less than 100 characters i.e. "What Happens When You Type a URL Into Your Browser" - Please put this inside double-quotes
+- `description` - a description of your post used to surface a short description on the site and for SEO, less than 250 characters - Please put this inside double-quotes
+- `tags` - help readers discover posts on the same topics.
+Use `kebab-case`.
+- `authorGithubAlias` - your GitHub username
+- `authorName` - how you want your name to display for the author credit of this post
+- `date` - date this post is published in `YYYY-MM-DD` format.
+This does not effect when your post goes live and is purely for display purposes.

 <!-- Throughout this template there will be comments like these, please remove them before committing the first version of the content piece. -->